The urgent need for sustainable digital design

 - CO2.js: JavaScript library for building custom sustainability dashboards and integrating carbon tracking into analytics

 Integrate sustainability monitoring into your existing analytics workflow.
-Track metrics alongside traditional KPIs like conversion rates and page speed—environmental performance should be equally visible to stakeholders.
+Track metrics alongside traditional KPIs like conversion rates and page speed so environmental performance is equally visible to stakeholders.
+This also means you can demonstrate improving performance over time — a useful asset when buyers or investors return to check whether your sustainability claims hold up in practice.

-Treat sustainability optimization as an iterative process, not a one-time audit.
+Treat sustainability optimization as an iterative process rather than a one-time audit.
 After establishing baselines, prioritize high-impact changes:

 - Compress and optimize images (typically 50-70% of page weight)